kavyasekarsusitha/FP/protocol_README.md

 ## Set up: Get the input files

 1. I have downloaded the tomato reference genome assembly and annotation files from NCBI and uploaded it in my directory `/fs/ess/PAS0471/kavya/GCF_036512215.1`.
 I will move the files to my working directory within data/ref subdirectory.
+(I did this step manually beacuse I already had the files downloaded)

    ```bash
    mkdir -p data/ref